-Every human body has the gene 5-methyltetrahydrofolate, also known as MTHFR.
+Every human body has the gene 5-methyltetrahydrofolate.
+It’s also known as MTHFR.

-MTHFR is a gene that’s responsible for the breakdown of folic acid, which creates folate.
-Medical disorders can result without enough folate, or with a malfunctioning MTHFR gene.
+MTHFR is responsible for the breakdown of folic acid, which creates folate.
+Some health conditions and disorders can result without enough folate, or with a malfunctioning MTHFR gene.

-Here’s what you need to know about getting tested for this gene and how it might impact your pregnancy.
+Here’s what you need to know about getting tested for this gene and how it might affect your pregnancy.

 does the MTHFR gene do?

 MTHFR handles the breakdown of the vitamin folic acid.
 This breakdown leads to elevated levels of homocysteine.
 Homocysteine is a chemical produced from an amino acid in our bodies when folic acid breaks down.
 If folic acid isn’t broken down, it will block the body’s ability to have enough folate.

 Hyperhomocysteinemia is a condition where the homocysteine levels are elevated.
 Hyperhomocysteinemia is often seen in people with a positive MTHFR mutation gene test.
 High homocysteine levels, especially with low folic acid levels, can lead to pregnancy complications that include: